 During this current health crisis we all want to make sure we are as healthy as possible, and that our immune system is as strong as it can be.

-70-80% of your immune system resides in the gut lining and if this isn’t working optimally, you are likely to have a suboptimal immune system, meaning you will be more susceptible to getting a cold or the flu, and these infections may be more severe for you than someone with a strong immune system.
+70-80% of your immune system resides in the gut lining.
+A poor functioning gut can to lead to a suboptimal immune system, meaning you will be more susceptible to getting a cold or the flu, and these infections may be more severe for you than for someone with a strong immune system.

 Approximately 100 trillion bacteria are associated with our gastrointestinal tract.
 This rich gut microbial ecosystem is referred to as the microbiota or the microbiome.
 The microbiome has numerous functions like digesting foods, fighting off infections and maintaining a healthy weight.